Tom Clancy's The Division: Film adaptation

 In June 2016, it was announced that a live action feature film adaption of The Division is in development.
 Jake Gyllenhaal was cast to star in the lead role, and to co-produce the film with CEO of Ubisoft Motion Pictures, Gerard Guillemot.
 By August, Jessica Chastain was cast in the co-starring role of the film.

 In January 2017, Stephen Gaghan was attached to direct, though he left the project in 2018.
 In April 2018, David Leitch signed on as director.
 Kelly McCormick, Gyllenhaal, Guillemot, Riva Marker, Chastain and Kelly Carmichael will act as producers for the film.

 In June 2019 during Ubisoft's E3 2019 presentation, the company announced that Rafe Judkins was serving as screenwriter.
 Netflix purchased the distribution rights to the film, and would exclusively release the feature through its streaming service.
 The project is a joint venture between Nine Stories Productions, Freckle Films, 87North, and Ubisoft Motion Pictures.
 On February 25, 2021, Deadline reported that Rawson Marshall Thurber would replace Leitch as director due to Leitch's scheduling conflicts with the film Bullet Train but would stay on as producer.

+In an interview with producers from 87North, it was reported that the project had been put on hold following the COVID-19 pandemic.
+They stated that with the similarities to the in-game pandemic, it just felt "too heavy at the moment".

 Sequel

 On 9 March 2018, a sequel to the game, Tom Clancy's The Division 2, was announced, that was currently being worked on by Massive Entertainment.
 The game was officially premiered at the Electronic Entertainment Expo 2018 in June 2018.
-On 10 June 2018, Tom Clancy’s The Division 2 was announced to be released on 15 March 2019, with the game set to take place within Washington, D.C. after it falls into anarchy, and six months after the events of Tom Clancy's The Division.
+On 10 June 2018, Tom Clancy’s The Division 2 was announced to be released on 15 March 2019, with the game taking place within Washington, D.C. after it falls into anarchy, and six months after the events of Tom Clancy's The Division.